varadero/http-fs/README.md

 - `--port` - Port on which to listen.
 Defaults to 80 if `--use-ssl` is not provided and 443 if `--use-ssl` is provided.
 - `--default-file-name` - The default file name to serve if the URL is a folder.
 Defaults to `index.html`.
 To switch off default file serving, set it to empty string inside quotes - `--default-file-name ""`
 - `--use-ssl` - If provided, files will be served over HTTPS
 - `--ssl-cert-file` - Points to a file containing the certificate.
-Required when `--use-ssl` is provided.
+Defaults to `cert.pem`.
 Can contain environment variables.
 - `--ssl-key-file` - Points to a file containing the certificate key.
-Required when `--use-ssl` is provided.
+Defaults to `key.pem`.
 Can contain environment variables.
 - `--mime-map-file` - Points to a JSON file containing MIME map.
 Can contain only Windows-style (%NAME%) environment variables.
 - `--mime-map` - JSON (special characters like double quotes must be escaped - `\"`) representing MIME map of file extensions (without the dot in front of the extension) and HTTP Content-Type header value.
 The entries in the default MIME map with the same key as these provided in `--mime-map` will be overwritten.
 Defaults to empty JSON.
 Default MIME map contains the following entries:
 ```json